Abiddy/payment/PAYOUT_DESIGN.md

 ### 80/20 split applies to points the same as cash tips.
 Show calculation example.

-**Answer:** The 80/20 split applies identically to points as it does to cash tips.
-The calculation is based on the cash-equivalent value of the points after Stripe fees.
-For example: User buys 10,000 points ($100), tips 5,000 points ($50) to a streamer.
+**Answer:** From my understanding, the 80/20 split is calculated after we convert points to cash.
+The process works as follows: (1) Points are first converted to their cash-equivalent value, (2) Stripe fees are deducted from that cash amount, (3) The 80/20 split is then applied to the net amount (after Stripe fees).
+For example: User tips 5,000 points ($50 cash value) to a streamer.
 After Stripe fee ($1.75), net is $48.25.
 Platform gets $9.65 (20%), streamer balance increases by $38.60 (80%).

 ```
 5,000 points ($50.00 cash value)